lianjunl13-sudo/KVSlimmer/README.md

 [![License](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](./LICENSE)
 [![Python](https://img.shields.io/badge/Python-3.10%2B-green.svg)]()

-Official implementation of **KVSlimmer**, a theoretically grounded and efficient asymmetric KV cache merging framework for long-context LLM inference.
+**KVSlimmer**, a theoretically grounded and efficient asymmetric KV cache merging framework for long-context LLM inference.

-KVSlimmer is developed on top of the **AsymKV** codebase and extends it with improved theoretical foundations, a more principled merging formulation, and practical optimizations for efficient long-context generation.
+This repository is built upon the open-source **AsymKV** codebase, and extends it with improved theoretical foundations, a more principled merging formulation, and practical optimizations for efficient long-context generation.
+We sincerely thank the authors of **AsymKV** for making their code publicly available.

 ---